 Oversee the entire logistical process of moving things around the world and making sure they get to the right place.
 Companies like Amazon are built on creating an innovative supply chain.
 They have hundreds of warehouses, trucks, planes- all just so you can get a package in two days and all that is managed by supply chain managers.

 There’s always going to be demand for supply chain managers because every single company and every industry, as well as countries, need them to move products.

 Medical companies help build supply chains to help get resources to hospitals all around the world.
-The supply chain network is also used by countries to trade food and natural resources.
+Countries also use the supply chain network to trade food and natural resources.

 And supply chain has only become more valuable recently with more people than ever before trying to get things delivered to their homes.
 But at the same time, there are a ton of labor shortages that have caused the cost of shipping things to skyrocket.

 It’s part of the reason that the prices of everything are going up and the fact that a ship got stuck in a Suez canal halting global trade for days didn’t help.
 And now the global supply chain network is an insane mess.

 But that means now is better than ever before to get a degree in supply chain management.